iterative/dvc.org/content/docs/command-reference/import-url.md

   already exist locally and you want to "DVCfy" this state of the project (see also `dvc commit`).

-- `--to-remote` - import data straight to remote storage and create a .dvc file.
-  Check [this](#example-import-straight-to-the-remote) section for the details.
+- `--to-remote` - Import an external target, but don't move it into the workspace, nor cache it.
+[Transfer](#example-import-straight-to-the-remote) it directly to remote storage instead.
+Use `dvc pull` to get the data locally.

 - `-r <name>`, `--remote <name>` - name of the
   [remote storage](/doc/command-reference/remote)